 Body weight is about so much more than just fat so stop focusing on the scale.
 This might seem strange, as this post’s focus is weight loss.
 But really, the number on the scale has little to do with how much fat you hold and it cant tell you how fit and healthy you are.

 Your body weight is just a number, so don’t let it define you.
 Instead, pay attention to how your body looks in the mirror, how it’s measuring up, and how your clothes fit you.
-These ways are much more accurate indication of your true heath and wellbeing.
+These ways are a much more accurate indication of your true heath and wellbeing.

 Share your weight loss tips.

 Do you have a great story or tip to share with others who are struggling with slimming down or shaping up?
 What works for you might help someone else so do share.